 03.09 Emergency communication equipment may include telephones, radios, radiotelephones, and walkie-talkies.

-03.10 The employee concerns program coordinator or site ombudsman should have a system that accounts for the number of open cases and allegations that will determine whether there is an adverse on the safety conscious work environment at a site.
+03.10 The employee concerns program coordinator or site ombudsman should have a system that accounts for the number of open cases and allegations that will determine whether there is an adverse effect on the safety conscious work environment at a site.
 Additionally, inspectors should refer to IP 71152, “Problem Identification and Resolution,” for guidance on reviewing the safety conscious work environment at a site and on determining whether supplemental inspection activities are necessary.

 92709-04 RESOURCE ESTIMATE